Moving to Germany or new in Germany? Check out our Resources Page for all the help you need!

 It should be understood that the Freedom Finance savings account is not a bank savings account.
 Unlike state banks, it is not insured by the government.
 However, your savings in Freedom Finance are insured by ICF (investor compensation fund) for up to 20 000 EUR together with the assets in your investment account.

-The fact that you can passively save for 3% and combine this with investing is a unique offer.
+The fact that you can passively save for up to 5.8% and combine this with investing is a unique offer.
 And in combination with the IPO of large brands, this is a great way to save and increase savings by making money work for you.

 Tip #4.
 Reduce your expenses